softfire-eu/softfire-eu.github.io/docs/mon-tutorial.md

 If you wish, you can change the Created-By property.

-then we do the same with TOSCA-Metadata/Metadata.yaml that contains Metadata info of the experiment
+Then you do the same with TOSCA-Metadata/Metadata.yaml, that contains Metadata info of the experiment.

 ```
 vim TOSCA-Metadata/Metadata.yaml